purduerov/X18-Core/README.md

 # X17-Core

-Contains all ROS nodes for X-17 that run on Raspberry Pi 4.
+Contains all ROS nodes for X-17 that run on a Raspberry Pi 4.
 The Raspberry Pi 4 acts as the intermediary between the laptop on the surface (WiFi network) and the electrical boards on the ROV (hardware connections).
 Computation does occur on the Raspberry Pi, but it should be limited due to power and heating constraints.
 This repository contains the code for thrust-related functionality, sensors, tools, and video processing.

 ## General Repository